monalizadsg/wallet-buddy-client/README.md

-# budgetTrackr
+# wallet-buddy
-budget app remake to practice react + vite
+money manager app that will help manage your finances